Transparent dark purple Travel Guide by Insurte logo

 In order to work in Belgium, there are a few things that you need to know.

-• You will need either a work permit or a professional card.
-Work permits are for employees, meaning you work for a company.
+• You typically need either a work permit or a professional card.
+Work permits are typically for employees, meaning you work for a company.
 Professional cards are for self-employed individuals, meaning you own a business/are a freelancer/etc.

 • Belgian regions are responsible for managing foreign workers.
 These regions are the Brussels-Capital Region, the Flemish Region, the German-speaking Community, and the Walloon Region.